korchasa/awesome-chatgpt/README.md

 - [NeumTry/NeumAI](https://github.com/NeumTry/NeumAI) - Neum AI is a robust framework for managing and synchronizing vector embeddings at scale, enhancing data integration for large language models.
 - [OptimalScale/LMFlow](https://github.com/OptimalScale/LMFlow) - LMFlow is an extensible toolkit designed for finetuning and inference of large foundation models.
 - [Torantulino/AI-Functions](https://github.com/Torantulino/AI-Functions) - AI Functions is a Python library that simplifies function execution using GPT models, allowing developers to automate coding tasks easily.
+- [Upsonic/Upsonic](https://github.com/Upsonic/Upsonic) - Upsonic is an AI agent framework designed for orchestrating large language model tasks for digital workers and vertical AI agents, focusing on scalability and task-oriented design.
 - [brainlid/langchain](https://github.com/brainlid/langchain) - Elixir LangChain is a framework that facilitates the integration of AI services and self-hosted models into Elixir applications.
 - [chain-ml/council](https://github.com/chain-ml/council) - Council is an open-source platform for the rapid development and robust deployment of customized generative AI applications.
 - [chapyter/chapyter](https://github.com/chapyter/chapyter) - Chapyter is a JupyterLab extension that connects GPT model to the coding environment, translating natural language descriptions into Python code and auto-executing them.